 Continuing the Text Tutorial

-The training process of the LLMs that continue the text is known as pretraining LLMs.
-These LLMs are trained in self-supervised learning to predict the next word in the text.
+The training process for LLMs that continue the text is known as pretraining.
+These LLMs use self-supervised learning to predict the next word in the text.
 We will exactly see the different steps involved in training LLMs from scratch.

 a.
 Dataset Collection